sabbir-rupom/laravel-domain-oa-boilerplate/README.md

 Domain core service will automatically detect all the domain changes and will initialize each domain routes, migrations, seeders etc. during application run.

-Do not forget to clear cache and optimize routes if any new major changes occured inside Domains.
+**NOTE**: Do not forget to clear cache and optimize routes if any new major changes occured inside Domains.

 ### Domain Configuration